dotnet/csharplang/proposals/records.md

 ## Members of a record type

 In addition to the members declared in the record body, a record type has additional synthesized members.
-Members are synthesized unless an accessible concrete non-virtual member with a "matching" signature is either inherited or declared in the record body.
+Members are synthesized unless a member with a "matching" signature is declared in the record body or an accessible concrete non-virtual member with a "matching" signature is inherited.
 Two members are considered matching if they have the same signature or would be considered "hiding" in an inheritance scenario.

 The synthesized members are as follows: